US-ILC REPRESENTS IN ALL 50 STATES

 • The petitioning relative must have passed away after Form I-130 was approved

-• The beneficiary must provide supporting documents, such as a death certificate, proof of their relationship with the petitioner, and any other evidence that they wish to have considered by the USCIS
+• The beneficiary must provide supporting documents, such as a death certificate, proof of their relationship with the petitioner, and any other evidence that they wish to have considered by USCIS

-What factors will the USCIS consider?
+What factors will USCIS consider?

-Since this is a discretionary relief, the USCIS will review the beneficiary’s specific circumstances and decide on a case-by-case basis.
-However, the USCIS will consider certain factors when determining whether humanitarian reinstatement may be warranted in this case.
+Since this is a discretionary relief, USCIS will review the beneficiary’s specific circumstances and decide on a case-by-case basis.
+However, USCIS will consider certain factors when determining whether humanitarian reinstatement may be warranted in this case.
 These factors include but are not limited to the following:

 • Whether or not the requestor has maintained lawful presence in the U.S.